fyfirman/eko-docs/src/content/docs/browseruse/browser-web.md

 - **Testing and Validation Challenges**: Developers struggle to efficiently simulate user operations during web automation testing.
 - **Inefficiency**: Extracting information from web pages, entering data, and other tasks can waste a huge amount of time if done manually.

-The emergence of Eko Browser Use is aimed at solving these problems.
+The emergence of Eko in Web is aimed at solving these problems.
 It provides automation capabilities based on natural language workflows, helping users easily manage tedious web tasks.

 ## Example: Login Automation Testing